Voices of Hope

 "We are all moving forward into our future.
 Hope is like headlights.
 It lights the way during the dark times in life.
 Hope is the faith, desire, and trust in what the future has in store for us."

 "Hope comes in many forms, but to me hoping that God hears the prayers of the many people that are praying for my dear sister, who was recently diagnosed with a GBM.
 Another ray of hope was delivered to me just this morning when I found out that she will be seeing Dr. Henry Freidman at Duke, who does not consider GBM a death sentence!
-My sister is a wife, a mother, a grandmother, and for all that know her a ray of sunshine in their often cloudy lives.
+My sister is a wife, a mother, a grandmother, and for all who know her, a ray of sunshine in their often cloudy lives.
 She's strong, and she wants to live.
-I have hope that she will be around along while."
+I have hope that she will be around a long while."

 back to top